 Any adult not included on the household who has been in the unit more than 10 consecutive days without PHA approval, or a total of 30 days in a 12-month period, will be considered to be living in the unit as an unauthorized household member.
 The absence of evidence of any other address will be considered verification that the visitor is a member of the household.
-Use of the unit's address as the visitor's current address for any purpose that is not explicitly temporary, shall also be construed as permanent residence.
+All persons using the participant's address as their mailing address may be considered members of the household.